 rate_limit.per_minute | no | Throttle.
 Default 60 requests/min/peer (alpi/alp/rate_limit.py::DEFAULT_PER_MINUTE).
 Enforced before handler dispatch; over-cap requests get JSON-RPC -32005. |

 Spending is not configured here.
-Every inbound call from every peer draws from the same daily ledger that interactive turns, gateway replies, and sub-agents spend from; the cap lives at the profile level (budget.daily_usd in config.yaml, see CONFIG.md → Budget).
+Every inbound call from every peer draws from the same daily ledger that interactive turns, scheduled jobs, and sub-agents spend from; the cap lives at the profile level (budget.daily_usd in config.yaml, see CONFIG.md → Budget).
 When the profile cap trips, ALP inbound answers with JSON-RPC -32005 budget-exceeded and falls silent on interactive paths until UTC midnight.

 If a specific peer needs a tighter leash than the profile cap allows, narrow its allow list or drop the request rate.
 Per-peer spending sub-caps are deliberately absent — capabilities and rate limits are the trust lever.
 Budget pressure at the profile level has a useful secondary effect: a tight cap forces callers to be concise, which keeps inter-peer traffic goal-directed instead of chatty.